-As you enter the road over dam of Parakrama Samudraya from the Archaeology Musium of Polonnaruwa, turn left and drive passing statue of Parakramabahu.
+As you enter the road over the dam of Parakrama Samudraya from the Archaeology Museum of Polonnaruwa, turn left and drive the passing the statue of Parakramabahu.
 Pothgul Viharaya and the Kok Duwa island for a distance of 8.1 km and you will find the road curving to land side around a large rocky plateau on the edge of the reservoir.

-Access to the top is over a stairway with 16 steps cut in to the rock.
-A step is about 90 cm wide 5 cm high.
+Access to the top is over a stairway with 16 steps cut into the rock.
+A step is about 90 cm wide and 5 cm high.
 (Photo 7-2).
-The stupa at the top has turned in to a mound of rubble with bricks scattered all over.
+The stupa at the top has turned into a mound of rubble with bricks scattered all over.
 It has a diameter of about 7 m and a height of about 2 m remains.
-A large 1.8 meter wide hole has been dug at the top of the stupa mound by treasure hunters.
+A large 1.8-meter-wide hole has been dug at the top of the stupa mound by treasure hunters.

 A row of coarse cut stones with a side of about 20 cm extends linearly from the southwest to the northeast with a length of about 7.5 m indicating some kind of a building.
 However, since only the stone rows on one side can be confirmed, details such as scale and shape are unknown.
 It is unknown whether the stone rows formed the terrace or the foundation of the building.
 (Photo 7-1)